auth0-samples/auth0-vue-samples/01-Login/README.md

 A logout URL is a URL in your application that Auth0 can return to after the user has been logged out of the authorization server.
 This is specified in the `returnTo` query parameter.

-The logout URL for your app must be whitelisted in the **Allowed Logout URLs** field in your [Application Settings](${manage_url}/#/applications/${account.clientId}/settings).
-If this field is not set, users will be unable to log out from the application and will get an error.
+The logout URL for your app must be whitelisted in the **Allowed Callback URLs** field in your [Application Settings](https://manage.auth0.com/#/applications).
+If this field is not set, users will be unable to log in to the application and will get an error.

 > If you are following along with the sample project you downloaded from the top of this page, the logout URL you need to whitelist in the **Allowed Logout URLs** field is `http://localhost:3000`.

 ### Configure Allowed Web Origins

-You need to whitelist the URL for your app in the **Allowed Web Origins** field in your [Application Settings](${manage_url}/#/applications/${account.clientId}/settings).
+You need to whitelist the URL for your app in the **Allowed Web Origins** field in your [Application Settings](https://manage.auth0.com/#/applications).
 If you don't whitelist your application URL, the application will be unable to automatically refresh the authentication tokens and your users will be logged out the next time they visit the application, or refresh the page.

 > If you are following along with the sample project you downloaded from the top of this page, you should set the **Allowed Web Origins** to `http://localhost:3000`.